clarktrimble/ba-blog/content/blog/stator/index.md

 Turtles all the way down!!?

 Kinda, but first let me draw your attention to the `WithoutCancel` wrinkle.
-`ctx` is passed in so that we benifit from the logging fields hidden within, but it has already been cancelled, which can cause a problem in the http client that eventually sends the unregister request.
+`ctx` is passed in so that we benefit from the logging fields hidden within, but it has already been cancelled, which can cause a problem in the http client that eventually sends the unregister request.
 Squeaked by here, as `WithoutCancel` is new for go1.21; thanks Golang maintainers!

 Back to those turtles: